Convex-Dev/convex/README.md

 Convex is an decentralised network and execution engine for the Internet of Value.

+It is designed as a foundational layer for decentralised application and economic systems that manage digital assets, where asset ownership is cryptographically secured.

 ## About this repository

 This repository contains the core Convex distribution including:

 - The Convex Virtual Machine (CVM) including data structures and execution environment
-- The standard Convex Peer server implementation (NIO based) implementing Converget Proof of Stake (CPoS) for consensus
+- The standard Convex Peer server implementation (NIO based) implementing Convergent Proof of Stake (CPoS) for consensus
 - The Etch database for persistent data storage
-- A Swing GUI for managing local peers
+- A Swing GUI for managing local peers / exploring the network
+- JMH Benchmarking suite
 - Java Client API